microsoft/playwright/docs/src/selectors.md

 ### CSS selector list

-Comma separated list of CSS selectors will match all elements that can be selected by one of the selectors in that list.
+Comma-separated list of CSS selectors will match all elements that can be selected by one of the selectors in that list.

 ```js